blockchain-dei/openscv/README.md

 <h3>5.2 Improper Initialization</h3>

-<p>The smart contract has resources that are either not initialized or initialized incorrectly, leading to
+<p>The smart contract has resources that are either not initialized or initialized incorrectly, leading to unexpected behavior.</p>
-unexpected behavior.</p>

 <i>5.2.1 Missing Constructor</i>

-<p>A smart contract constructor is a function that is executed exactly once during the lifetime of a con-
+<p>A smart contract constructor is a function that is executed exactly once during the lifetime of a contract.
-tract.
 It executes at deployment time, initializes state variables, performs a few necessary tasks that the specific contract requires, and sets the contract owner.
 If there is no constructor, the developer will have to implement such tasks manually, which is prone to security issues (e.g., variables may be set with incorrect values or forgotten, which may result in security problems).
 This vulnerability is also known in the literature as "SWC-118 Incorrect Constructor Name" (SmartContractSecurity, 2020).</p>

 <i>5.2.2 Wrong Constructor Name</i>
 <p>This vulnerability is related to the contracts that were published without a constructor because the programmer created a function, imagining it would behave like a constructor.
 Usually, the construction function has sensitive code (e.g., assignment of the owner of the contract), and by declaring a wrong function name, any user can call the function, thus, causing serious security risks.
 This vulnerability is also known in the literature as "erroneous constructor name" (Hu et al., 2023), "violated access control checks (VACC)" (Ghaleb et al., 2023), or "SWC-118 Incorrect Constructor Name" (SmartContractSecurity, 2020).</p>

 <p> This issue has been addressed in the latest Solidity compiler, version 0.8.20, at the time of writing.
 If encountered, the compiler provides the following informative error message: "Error: Functions are not allowed to have the same name as the contract.
 If you intend this to be a constructor, use constructor(...) ... to define it.
 Error: Expected identifier but got ()"
 </p>

 <i>5.2.3 This defect refers to the lack of initialization of variables that are used throughout the contract.
 Obviously, the effects can largely vary, depending on the variable itself and on the context in which is being used.
 This vulnerability is also known in the literature as "golang grammar error" (Li et al., 2022b), "uninitialized variables" (Feist et al., 2019), "uninitialized-local" (Tsankov et al., 2018), or"uninitialized state variable" (Tsankov et al., 2018).</p>